Bad Debts

 B. Balance Sheet

-• Bad debts reduce accounts receivable, ensuring a realistic valuation of assets.
+• Bad debts reduce accounts receivable, ensuring assets are not overstated.

 C. Cash Flow Statement